Manuel Barrueco: Biography

+Barrueco has made several recordings for EMI, including his 2006 album, ¡Cuba!.
+In the 2000's, Barrueco started his own record label, Tonar.
 His performances have been broadcast by television stations such as NHK in Japan, Bayerischer Rundfunk in Germany, and RTVE in Spain.
 In the United States, he has been featured in a Lexus car commercial, on CBS Sunday Morning, A&E's Breakfast with the Arts, and Mister Rogers' Neighborhood.
 A one-hour documentary portrait, Manuel Barrueco: A Gift and a Life, was produced in 2006.
 It includes several performances and interviews, in one of which he reminisces over his childhood years in Cuba, and pledges never to return until the present communist regime has come to an end.
+In 2012, Barrueco was named a Fontanals Fellow of United States Artists.